coffeetycoon/Coffee-Tycoon/README.md

 ---

 ## 🕹️ How to Download and Play
-1. Download the HTML file above
+1. Download the coffeetycoon.html file above
 2. Open the HTML in any modern browser (e.g. Chrome, Edge, Firefox, Opera/Opera GX etc)
 3. Have fun!